big-unibo/llm4dfm-develop/README.md

 - `model_label -- an optional model label used in yml output generated, empty string by default, if empty model name is used`
 - `dir_label -- an optional label used in output directory generated, if not provided a timestamp is generated`

-This could also be achieved by running `./resources/automatic-run.sh` from `llm4dfm` directory, after granted execution privileges, by means of `chmod 700 ./resources/automatic-run.sh`.
+This could also be achieved by directly run `./resources/automatic-run.sh` from `llm4dfm` directory, with configurations as stated before.
-Run configuration:
-- `number_of_runs -- set number of runs, 1 by default`
-- `file_version -- set file version [sql, original, demand], sql by default`
-- `prompt_version -- set prompt version [v1, v2, v3, v4, demand], v4 by default`
-- `model -- model to use in run`
-- `"<ex1> ... <fileN>" -- set exercises to run, all files matching previous configurations by default`
-- `model_label -- an optional model label used in yml output generated, empty string by default, if empty model name is used`
-- `dir_label -- an optional label used in output directory generated, if not provided a timestamp is generated`

-All configurations specified as argument **override** the provided by configuration file ones.
+All configurations specified as argument **override** the ones provided by configuration file ones.
 If not specified, optional parameters are read by configuration files instead, all **except** dir_label, that in place of automatic run is generated if not given.

 Example of run: